-Most creators see Building in Public as a way to let everyone see what you're working on all the time.
+Most entrepreneurs see Building in Public as a way to let everyone see what you're working on all the time.
 The focus tends to be on "sharing", but actually sharing is only one part of the whole equation.

 If you want to generate results from your Building in Public activities and achieve your goal, here are the things you should also focus on.

 We talked about the different channels you can explore to share your content.
 Once you’ve identified the channels, a common mistake is to share a lot ... but to no one.

 And you start to feel like you're sharing and talking to yourself.
 You’re discouraged.
 You want to give up.